 Gastric Bypass and Obesity

-If you are obese and undergo gastric bypass surgery, your food will typically be routed around part of your upper small intestine.
+If you have obesity and undergo gastric bypass surgery, your food will typically be routed around part of your upper small intestine.
 Since vitamin D absorption takes places in your small intestine, this re-routing can reduce your chances to properly extract the vitamin from the foods in your diet, the Office of Dietary Supplements says.
 In turn, reduced extraction can lead to vitamin D deficiency.
-In addition, obese people who don’t undergo gastric bypass can hold abnormally high amounts of vitamin D in their fatty tissues.
+In addition, people who have obesity and don't undergo gastric bypass can hold abnormally high amounts of vitamin D in their fatty tissues.
 While this is not a problem of fat absorption, it can still result in lowered availability of the nutrient in other areas of your body.
 Consult your doctor for more information on problems related to vitamin D absorption and fat absorption.

 - National Institutes of Health Office of Dietary Supplements: Dietary Supplement Fact Sheet: Vitamin D

 - "Inflammatory Bowel Diseases"; Use of a Novel Vitamin D Absorption Test...; Farraye, Nimitphong, et al.; Jan.
 6, 2011